top of page

 This essay delves into Porsche history focusing primarily on the lives of Ferdinand and his son Ferry and the beginnings of corporate Porsche.
 Doing so naturally includes the company's evolution from consultancy to car maker up to the point of Ferry merging the Porsche companies and taking the merged entity public.

-Father & son both made decisions that shaped and moved the enterprise of Porsche forward as a leader in racing and the in the retail automotive worlds.
+Father & son both made decisions that shaped and moved the enterprise of Porsche forward as a leader in racing and in the retail automotive worlds.
 “Butzi,” one of Ferry’s four sons, is given attention as it was he who was given credit for being the designer of the form that defines Porsche, the 911.
+Whether Butzi deserved this credit is debatable.
+Erwin Komenda is entwined in this matter of questionable credit.
 Other topics covered include the origins of Porsche's crest, Porsche's overall wins at Le Mans, and a look at how Ferrari ended up---like Porsche---with a prancing horse within the corporate logo.
 There is also a complete (as of this writing) roster of Porsche's racing and production cars.

 Going back in time, the choices made early on by Ferdinand & son, they are all connected to this moment in time and to the Porsche you likely drive / have driven / or want to drive.
 Along the way, this Porsche History will take side roads to explore hidden relationships and meanings, most of which are dutiful strands that contribute to the complex tapestry that makes Porsche, PORSCHE.
 Other side roads are for pure insight.
 Some historical events may be disturbing.
 That said, know that no agenda exists in this essay to be critical of any individual, religion, government, or country.
 Rather, the mission here is to account for events with bias towards the positive.
 On occasion, a positive slant may be sensibly unjust given the facts.
 In that case, the chips will fall where they may, always with respect.
 Historical details have been cross referenced to bring as much accuracy to bear as possible.
 Photos, illustrations and diagrams are presented with appreciation to their respective owners as credited.
 This essay is non commercial and exists for educational purposes only.